zhyph/scrape-mediux/README.md

 - **`default_cache_ttl`**: Default TTL in seconds for cache entries.
 Can also be set via `--default_cache_ttl` command line option.
 Defaults to `3600` (1 hour).
 - **`max_cache_memory_mb`**: Maximum memory usage in MB before triggering cleanup.
 Can also be set via `--max_cache_memory_mb` command line option.
 Defaults to `50.0`.
 - **`memory_check_interval`**: Check memory usage every N operations.
 Can also be set via `--memory_check_interval` command line option.
 Defaults to `100`.
+- **`disable_ssl_verification`**: A boolean value (`true` or `false`) to disable SSL certificate verification for HTTPS requests.
+Useful for local HTTPS setups or when certificate verification is causing issues.
+Defaults to `false`.
+Use with caution, as this reduces security.

 </details>